This Is the Key to a Healthy Immune System

 3. Hydrate: Heat it up

 Sip warm or hot water throughout the day.
-Accompany meals with a spice tea—cinnamon, mint, or ginger.
+Accompany meals with a spice tea—cinnamon, mint, ginger, or CCF Tea.
 Add a dash of black pepper for more fire power and lemon for better hydration.

 4. Respect: Give it a break